On essential-selfadjointness of differential operators on closed manifolds: Lorentzian Laplacians on surfaces

 There is also a much simpler example, namely the quotient on $(\R_x^+ \times \R_y, dx dy )$ by the group generated by $(x,y)\ra (2x, y/2) $.
 The manifold is not closed, but non completeness sits already in a compact region.

 It is known these metric are not geodesically complete.
 What about ESA of $\Box _g $?

-\section{Some results}
+\subsection{Some results}

-We will prove a rather general result: \begin{theo} 1) If the metric $g$ admits a closed null leave of which the Poincaré section is not tangent to infinite order to the identity, then $g$ is not geodesically complete and $\Box _g $ is not ESA.
+We will prove a rather general result: \begin{theo} 1) If the metric $g$ admits a closed null leaf for which the Poincar\'e section is not tangent to infinite order to the identity, then $g$ is not geodesically complete.
+Under the same assumptions, $\Box _g $ is not ESA.

 2) If $g$ is conformal to a flat metric with a smooth conformal factor on a 2-torus, then $\Box _g $ is ESA. \end{theo}